The 9 Best Things to Do and See in Loch Ness, Scotland

 A little known gem on the edge of Inverness, Merkinch Local Nature Reserve is an area full of wildlife, including roe deer, owls, weasels, herons, cormorants, wading birds, kingfishers and the occasional osprey.
 There are multiple habitats, such as the Muirtown Pools, salt and freshwater marshes with reed beds as well as bog, scrub and wooded areas, which all contribute to the great variety of wildlife in the nature reserve.
 It is 54.7 hectares (135 acres) of land and also extends to where the River Ness runs into the sea.

-This distillery is located in a particularly scenic part of the highlands.
-Learn about the unique legacy of Tomatin by taking the Legacy Tour, and finish your visit with a taste of signature malt whiskies.
+This distillery is in a particularly scenic part of the highlands.
+There are three different tours of the distillery available.
+Firstly, there is The Legacy Tour, where visitors learn about the unique legacy of Tomatin and explore the distillery.
+The tour finishes with tastes of three single malt whiskies.